Space-Game-Engine/Warp-Core/docs/install/installation.md

 ### Production mode

-That mode is the fastest way to use game.
-It compiles everything once and then you just launch ready to use code by node.
+In this mode, the game is ready to use quickly.
+Everything is compiled once, and then you can just launch the ready-to-use code using node.

 ```sh
 npm run build